TGTicheler/Kobra/Opdracht 1/README.md

 All the sentences with 'must' and 'should' are implemented.
 The following sentences with 'may' are not implemented:
 - The explanation about the format
-- The zip files with positive and negative examples
 - Every sentence with specifications about dot
 - The output may use the least amount of whitespace and parenthese in its output